wso2/product-apim/product-scenarios/8-analyze-usage-of-apis-for-business-insights/8.2-business-insights-for-an-api-develeoper-based-on-api-popularity/8.2.2-view-api-user-analysis-based-on-geographical-location/README.md

-# 8.5.1 View API Usage by Applications.
+# 8.2.2 View API User Analysis Based on Geographical Location

 ## When to use this approach